-ATV's cannot be transported in a stand up position, follow these procedures when transporting the vehicle:
+ATV can not be transported with stand up position, follow these procedures when transporting the vehicle:

-- 1. Turn off the engine and remove the key to prevent loss during transporting. - Place the gear into any position except Park position, block front and rear wheels to prevent ATV movement. - 3.
-Never transport ATV with selector in the Park position, this could cause engine damaged. - 4.
-Fix both the front and rear frames of ATV at the same time, to prevent ATV sliding or moving around during transportation. - 5.
-Be sure the fuel cap, oil cap, and seat are installed correctly.
+- 1. Turn off the engine and remove the key to prevent loss during transporting. - 2.Place the gear into any position except Park position, block front and rear wheels to prevent ATV run. - 3.
+Never transport ATV with gear in Park position, or else engine will be damaged. - 4.Fix both the front and rear frame of ATV at the same time, prevent ATV slide or move during transportation. - 5.Be sure the fuel cap, oil cap and seat are installed correctly.